 and resources/lang/ru.json

-translation files, since right now we’ll only see the English version everywhere as the translation keys do not match the translations.
+translation files.
+Otherwise, we’ll only see the English version since the translation keys do not match the translations.

 French: